-- Performing all the owner's obligations under the HAP contract and the lease, including furnishing all required information to the CHA. - Performing all management and rental functions for the assisted unit, including selecting a voucher-holder to lease the unit and deciding if the family is suitable for tenancy of the unit. - Complying with Violence Against Women Act (VAWA) Reauthorization Act of 2013 when screening and terminating tenants. - Collecting from the family: - Any security deposit; - o The tenant contribution; and - Any charges for unit damage by the family. - Enforcing tenant obligations under the lease. - Paying for utilities and services (unless paid by the family under the lease). - Complying with the Illinois Safe Homes Act (765 ILCS 750 et seq.). - Notifying the CHA of any changes to their bank accounts for the purposes of direct deposit.
+- Performing all the owner's obligations under the HAP contract and the lease, including furnishing all required information to the CHA. - Performing all management and rental functions for the assisted unit, including selecting a voucherholder to lease the unit and deciding if the family is suitable for tenancy of the unit. - Complying with Violence Against Women Act (VAWA) Reauthorization Act of 2013 when screening and terminating tenants. - Maintaining the unit in accordance with CHA inspection standards, including performance of ordinary and extraordinary maintenance.
+The owner is not responsible for a breach of the CHA inspection standards that is not caused by the owner, and for which the family is responsible, as provided in 24 CFR 982.404(b).
+However, the CHA may terminate assistance to a family because of a CHA inspection standards breach caused by the family. - Collecting from the family: - Any security deposit; - The tenant contribution; and - Any charges for unit damage by the family. - Enforcing tenant obligations under the lease. - Paying for utilities and services (unless paid by the family under the lease). - Complying with the Illinois Safe Homes Act (765 ILCS 750 et seq.). - Notifying the CHA of any changes to their bank accounts for the purposes of direct deposit.
 If owners fail to notify the CHA, they will be subject to fees and/or penalties for non-compliance.